rakeshnexturn/NexTurn_DevOps/Answers.md

 ## _Scrum_
 #### Q1.What do you mean by scrum?
+    Scrum is a framework of rules, roles, events, and artifacts used to implement Agile projects.
+It is an iterative approach, consisting of sprints that typically only last one to four weeks, with the objective of continuously improving a product.
 #### Q2.what is scrum used for?
+    Scrum is a management framework that teams use to self-organize and work towards a common goal.
+It describes a set of meetings, tools, and roles for efficient project delivery.

 #### Q3.What is scrum master?
+    A  Scrum Master is a professional who leads a team using Agile project management through the course of a project.
+A Scrum Master facilitates all the communication and collaboration between leadership and team players to ensure a successful outcome.
 #### Q4.what are the operations/task a scrum master can do/does?
+    The Scrum Master smoothens out obstacles, facilitates events, ensures transparency in processes, resolves conflicts and helps the team understand the scope of work and how to follow goals to create high-end products.
 #### Q5.What is scrum?
 Explain in detail?
+    - Scrum is a popular framework for Agile software development, designed to help teams work collaboratively to deliver high-quality software in a more flexible and efficient manner.
+Scrum provides a structure for organizing and managing work in short cycles, called sprints, allowing teams to adapt quickly to changing requirements and priorities.
+    - The team meets regularly during the sprint in a series of meetings called ceremonies.
+The main ceremonies include:

+        => Sprint Planning: The team meets to plan the work to be done during the upcoming sprint, with the aim of creating a sprint backlog - a list of tasks that must be completed during the sprint.
+        => Daily Scrum: A daily meeting where team members discuss progress, identify any obstacles, and plan their work for the day ahead.

+        => Sprint Review: A meeting at the end of each sprint where the team presents their work to the product owner and stakeholders, and receives feedback.

+        => Sprint Retrospective: A meeting held after the sprint review, where the team reflects on the sprint and identifies ways to improve their processes and work.icient manner.
+Scrum provides a structure for organizing and managing work in short cycles, called sprints, allowing teams to adapt quickly to changing requirements and priorities.

 ## _Jfrog_
 #### Q1.What is an Artifactory?
+    Artifactory offers a solution for managing and distributing software binaries and artifacts – such as application packages and installers, container images,libraries, configuration files and virtually any other type of binary data that is produced during the software development and delivery process.
 #### Q1.What is jfrog artifactory used for?
+    JFrog Artifactory is a repository manager that supports all available software package types, enabling automated continous integration and delivery.
+    Add Artifactory to your toolchain and store build artifacts in your Artifactory repository.